John Cofie: Wrexham

 Cofie signed for Wrexham on non-contract terms on 25 November 2015.

 AFC Telford United

 Cofie moved to AFC Telford United in the National League North in January 2016.

 Southport

 In June 2016, Cofie joined National League club Southport on a free transfer.
 He joined National League North side Bradford Park Avenue on loan on 19 November 2016.
 On 29 December 2016, he was loaned out once again, this time to National League North club Chorley on a one-month deal.

 Stalybridge Celtic

 In September 2017, he joined Stalybridge Celtic.

 Derry City

 Cofie joined Derry City on 28 November 2017.

 Hume City

 Cofie played for Australian club Hume City of the second-tier league, National Premier Leagues in 2018.

 Global F.C.

 Cofie was without a club until January 2020, when he was signed in by Philippines Football League side, Global.
 In July 2020, 27-year-old Cofie announced his retirement to start a coaching career.

+Personal life

+In January 2023, Cofie appeared in court charged with rape.
+In February 2024, he was found not guilty on all counts by a jury.